Welcome to Lost New London‘s New Haven Railroad experience!

 Legally, the name was the New York, New Haven and Hartford, but New Haven was less of a mouthful.

-This scripted herald done in gold leaf against a dark background gave the sense of stability, solvency, and duration.
+This scripted herald done in gold leaf against a dark background gave the sense of stability, solvency, duration, and class.
 That began to change in the fifties.
-In looking for a more modern and with-it look, President Patrick McGinnis brought in changes, a new image.
+In seeking a more modern and with-it look, President Patrick McGinnis brought in changes, a new image.

 Image courtesy of the New Haven Railroad Historical and Technical Association